top of page

 Feb 7

-Finally Letting Myself Enjoy Life
+How I am Learning to Finally Let Myself Enjoy Life

 Because as I learn more about my autistic experience, I’m realizing that I’m allowed to have joy that doesn’t need to be productive.
 I’m allowed to like what I like.
 I’m allowed to spend time on things that soothe my senses, regulate my nervous system, and make me feel present in my body.